sorelmitra/verifit/Readme.md

     - Building authorization values:
       - For HTTP headers.
       - For the Python GraphQL client.
 - `prop.py`:  Access dictionary properties without raising exceptions, and with default values.
 - `retrieve.py`.
 Shortcut functions for calling to HTTP or GraphQL endpoints, with unified logging.
+- `web_hooks.py`.
+Helper for WebHooks testing, that provids a server which listens on an endpoint, and returns the received payload in a `multiprocessing.Queue`.
 - `web_sockets.py`.
 Simplifies Web-Sockets testing by offering functions for listening in background for received packages, and sending data.